SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts-retirement.md

 If you are using domain isolated web parts in your SPFx solutions, you will need to migrate them to regular web parts before April 2026.
 Otherwise, your web parts will stop working after that date.
 Microsoft is working on to be announced features that offer an alternative strategy for domain isolated web parts, but we strongly recommend to move away from domain isolated web parts.

-To migrate your web parts, you will need to switch the "isDomainIsolated" property from the package-solution.json file to false, increment the version and redeploy your solution.
-Next to that you also need to ensure that the permissions granted to the domain isolated web part, listed under the “Isolated” grouping in the API access page of SharePoint admin center, are now granted as “Organization-wide” permissions.
+To migrate your web parts, you will need to switch the `isDomainIsolated` property from the **package-solution.json** file to false, increment the version and redeploy your solution.

+Next to that you also need to ensure that the permissions granted to the domain isolated web part, listed under the **Isolated** grouping in the **API access** page of SharePoint admin center, are now granted as **Organization-wide** permissions.
 Check the [Manage access to Microsoft Entra ID-secured APIs](/sharepoint/api-access?WT.mc_id=365AdminCSH_spo) article to learn more.

 ## PowerShell script to discover domain isolated web part usage